withcatai/catai/docs/api.md

-# CatAI API
+# Catai API

-CatAI provides multiple APIs to interact with the model.
+Catai provides multiple APIs to interact with the model.

 ## Local API